-- (d) While BAC takes reasonable measures to maintain confidentiality, in practice, others may still guess a Discloser's identity if: - the Discloser previously discussed their intention to make a disclosure with others; - they are one of a small number of people with access to the information provided in the disclosure; or - their disclosure relates to information that has been told to them privately and in confidence.
+- (d) While BAC takes reasonable measures to maintain confidentiality, in practice, others may still guess a Discloser's identity if: - i.
+The Discloser previously discussed their intention to make a disclosure with others; - ii.
+They are one of a small number of people with access to the information provided in the disclosure; or - iii.
+Their disclosure relates to information that has been told to them privately and in confidence.